googlecartographer/rfcs/text/0000-gps_support.md

 This RFC is specific to adding GPS-like data from statellite based positioning systems.
 We use the `NavSatFix` message which is widely used in the ROS community, and convert it from longitude, latitude, altitude to a cartesian coordinate system.
 In addition, in a separate RFC, a generic fixed frame pose message could also be supported.

+### Why don't we use ECEF?
+In cartographer, the z axis points up.
+We want to preserve that property also in the fixed frame pose.